tomron-aws/mcp/src/amazon-kendra-index-mcp-server/README.md

-# awslabs amazon-kendra-index-mcp-server MCP Server
+# AWS Labs Amazon Kendra Index MCP Server

 An AWS Labs Model Context Protocol (MCP) server for Amazon Kendra.
 This MCP server allows you to use a Kendra Index as additional context for RAG.